YMCA Camp Cory: Background

 YMCA Camp Cory is one of the oldest camps in the State of New York; however, its predecessor was a Rochester YMCA camp called Camp Iola.
 Since Camp Iola was founded in 1892, including this as a part of Camp Cory's history places it among the oldest continually running resident camps in the nation.
 At current, it would appear that Camp Cory is the seventh-oldest camp in the world.

 Camp Cory's sailing program utilizes mainly donated RS Quests, which have all but replaced the older JY15s and the much older Wright-built K-Boats acquired by the camp in the 1950s.
 K-Boats, named after the famous Kohinoor Diamond, are no longer manufactured.
 Although its fleet has been significantly reduced in recent years, Camp Cory once had – and possibly continues to have – the largest fleet of K-Boats in the world.
 In 2008, the camp received a donation of two J-24 boats.

 The camp draws its attendance predominantly from Rochester and its suburbs, although campers often come from Syracuse, Buffalo and other towns in New York.
-Campers have also come from such places as Missouri, Connecticut, Massachusetts, Virginia, Florida, Columbia, Sweden, Brazil, Spain, and Japan.
+Campers have also come from such places as Missouri, Connecticut, California, Massachusetts, Virginia, Florida, Columbia, Sweden, Brazil, Spain, and Japan.

-Camp Cory uses a significant amount of new media and social media in its advertising and in keeping in contact with parents and alumni.
+Camp Cory uses a significant number of new media and social media in its advertising and in keeping in contact with parents and alumni.
 For example, photos of all-camp games and evening programs are sent out via Twitter, as they occur.

 Summer camp

 Villages

 Each session is 1 week long, each with a special theme.
-Campers are both male and female, and may be anywhere between 7 and 15 years of age.
+Campers are both male and female and may be anywhere between 7 and 15 years of age.
 In some occasions, ages 6-7 will be in Keuka Lodge, which sleeps 32 as it is one of the smaller villages.
 7-10-year-olds are predominantly assigned to Craig Village, 11-13-year-olds to Wells Village, and 13-14-15-year-olds to Walmsley Village.
 11-15-year-olds who wish to participate in an intensive sailing program live in Maijgren Village, on the waterfront.
 Maijgren Village offers three 2-week sessions that conclude with the Periods regatta, where the winning skipper and crew are invited to participate in the Cups race during the final week of the summer.
 All of the villages are named after persons who once attended or who significantly affected the camp.
 In addition to the resident camp program, Camp Cory recently added a Day Camp for children ages 5 – Freshman year of highschool, drawn from the local community and from families vacationing on Keuka Lake.